 Health drink: unforgettable taste, charming aroma, and colossal benefits!

-Thyme has bactericidal, wound healing, analgesic, expectorant, broncho-dilating, anthelmintic, and many other properties.
+Lamiaceae has bactericidal, wound healing, analgesic, expectorant, broncho-dilating, anthelmintic, and many other properties.
 It also normalizes metabolism, which is important for people who monitor their weight.

 Thyme tea

-Thyme is popular not only in folk medicine but also in official medicine.
+Lamiaceae is popular not only in folk medicine but also in official medicine.
 Doctors advise tea with dried inflorescences of the plant to use for insomnia.
 It also effectively relieves pain with rheumatism and arthritis.
 This plant is widely used for various lung diseases: asthma, bronchitis, whooping cough, and tracheitis.

 Thyme drinks